-The high cost of textbooks has been shown to have an adverse impact on students’ academic experience, from which classes they choose to their ability to succeed in those classes.
-Free course materials remove this financially-derived barrier to access, increasing the possibility that students can succeed in their academic careers.
-Course materials with open licenses also allow faculty to tailor materials to their specific classes, creating engaging learning experiences for students.
-The Affordable Course Content Awards support faculty who wish to follow this path to enhance the learning experience for students across VCU.
+The high cost of textbooks has been shown to have an adverse effect on students’ academic experiences, impacting their decisions of which classes to take and their ability to succeed in those classes.
+Access to free course materials removes this financial barrier to access, increasing the possibility that students can succeed in their academic careers.

-Projects should be in one of three categories:
+Projects typically fall into one of three categories: